Marijuana Flower in Florida "Very Soon" (#NoSmokeIsAJoke)

 After all, is it fair to say that states should have control over gun laws but the federal government should have authority over cannabis laws?
 Many would argue that the selective preemption of state and local authority is motivated by political aims.
 However, Barr said he believes it’s “incumbent on [U.S.] Congress to agree if we have a federal system or not” because the current mismatch with many state marijuana laws is ”breeding disrespect for federal law.”

 With the availability of medical marijuana in Florida, the focus has shifting to using recreational cannabis legally in Florida.
 Do you have qualifying medical conditions and want to learn more about the intricacies of Florida marijuana laws, how to qualify as a medical marijuana patient, and what you need to get a MMJ card?
-Check out these thumbnails Who Needs a Medical Marijuana Card, "Can I Serve as a Legal Representative if I'm a Patient?", "Who Can Sell Medical Marijuana?", or our article "The 411 on the Florida Medical Marijuana Card".
+Check out these thumbnails Who Needs a Medical Marijuana Card, "Can I Serve as a Legal Representative if I'm a Patient?", "Who Can Sell Medical Marijuana?", or our article "Get a Florida Marijuana Card".